event handler functions

 number corresponding to the event type.

-When the event handler mode is enable, Scilab will call the specified event handler function each time an event occures in the graphic window.
+When the event handler mode is enable, Scilab will call the specified event handler function each time an event occurs in the graphic window.
 The event handler function must comply with the above prototype.
 Each time an event occurred, the function is called and its four parameters are set accordingly to the window number, mouse position and type of event.

 ibut parameter takes one of the following value depending on event type: